Nyfy/Scylla/README.md

 containing raw data, into a sink topic containing only processed data for independant services to consume.

 The Kafka Streams library was chosen as it provides a simple domain-specific language (DSL) for defining a topology of subsequent operations.
-Kafka Streams Processors are also inherently vertically and horizontally scalable, due to Apache Kafka's inherent design.
+Kafka Streams Processors are also vertically and horizontally scalable, due to Apache Kafka's inherent design.

 Scylla is currently a work in progress, as additional operations and improvements still being developed.
-However, older versions have been completely tested successfully.
+However, older versions have been completely tested functionally.

 ## Example Data
-TODO: Add example data for observation

 ## Implementation Notes
-The base structure of the processing topology is defined in the main controller class, with specific operations implemented within extendable "Transformer" classes providing abstract functions for pre-validating, pre-processing, post-processing and post-validating data.
+-The base structure of the processing topology is defined in the main controller class, with specific operations implemented within extendable "Transformer" classes providing abstract functions for pre-validating, pre-processing, post-processing and post-validating data.